 - The Government of Afghanistan has re-opened its border with Iran, which had been closed briefly to all air and ground travel.

-What procedures have been put in place at airports and other ports of entry?
+What procedures are in place at airports and other ports of entry?

-Passengers who are without symptoms and so screen negative as part of the arrival screening protocol, are advised to self-quarantine at home for 14 days; if they notice any symptoms, they are instructed to contact the Ministry of Public Health and seek care.
+People arriving from other countries and who do not show symptoms of COVID-19 are advised to self-quarantine at home for 14 days.
+If you have any symptoms, you are instructed to contact the Ministry of Public Health and seek care.

 Testing and Treatment